 |March 9 & 23||1:00pm-3:00pm|

 |Cost||$20 with a lift ticket or season pass|

-BONUS- Are you an Unlimited passholder?
+BONUS- Are you a Premier or Off-Peak passholder?
 Get unlimited ladies day clinics all season long for only $49!
 Premier passholders may also take advantage of all these other PERKS.

-* The Ladies Clinic Pass is available as an "add-on" when you purchase an Unlimited Season Pass.
+* The Ladies Clinic Pass is available as an "add-on" when you purchase a season pass.
 The Buy Now button takes you to the Season Pass products.
 Once you choose your pass, you'll have the option to add the Ladies Clinic Pass.
 Clinic passes may also be purchased in Guest Services.